Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 5. Example

-Basically, the very first decision you have to make when choosing the project management methodology is whether you want to go with the old-but-gold rigid approach or the modern and flexible approach.
-Let’s have a deeper look at both before you answer this question for yourself.
+The first decision you have to make when choosing the project management methodology is whether you want to go with the old-but-gold rigid approach or the modern and flexible one.
+Let’s look at both more deeply before you answer this question for yourself.

 Waterfall

-Waterfall is a linear software development approach, the first mention of which dates back to 1956 when Herbert D. Benington gave the speech at the Symposium on Advanced Programming Methods for Digital Computers.
-However, Benington did not use the name “Waterfall”, and nor did Winston W. Royce — the computer scientist who allegedly formalized the Waterfall approach for the first time in his 1970 article.
+Waterfall is a linear software development approach, the first mention of which dates back to 1956 when Herbert D. Benington gave a speech at the Symposium on Advanced Programming Methods for Digital Computers.
+However, Bennington didn’t use the name “Waterfall,” nor did Winston W. Royce — the computer scientist who allegedly formalized the Waterfall approach for the first time in his 1970 article.

 Waterfall model.
 Retrieved from http://www-scf.usc.edu/~csci201/lectures/Lecture11/royce1970.pdf